customsoftware/BASIC-splitViewController/README.md

 # BASIC-splitViewController
-This is a barebones split view controller which populates data using REST API calls it is also built using procedurally defined view elements.
+This is a barebones split view controller which anables the following:
+1. Different content in the Master view controller by swapping out Delegate and Data Source
+2. Different detail content by swapping out child viewControllers.
+3. It uses a simplified REDUX model for managing state.
+Subsequent versions willhave a better REDUX implementation.